krish-1712/CRM-Frontend/README.md

-**Note**: As I used Render for deploying backend server, it may take some time to start the server. so kindly wait for it.
+## Note: As I used Render for deploying backend server, it may take some time to start the server. so kindly wait for it.

 # Getting Started with Create React App